What is Climb?

+Here at RockStep, our entire team is committed to providing our customers with an excellent customer experience.
 We understand Climb is a sophisticated platform and have developed an on-boarding process to help new users get off to a great start.

 Onboarding consists of 12 hours of training split into 2-hour sessions and hypercare.
 We recommend scheduling your sessions either every day or every other day but we will work with your schedule.
 Additional training can also be purchased if needed.